stevenschwenke/stratospheric-todoApp/README.md

 This is the example app from the book Stratospheric.

+## Naming of Environments

+There are two environments:

+ * staging
+ * prod

 ## Useful commands

  * `npm install`     Installs NPM dependencies.
 NPM is used as a script engine to ease the actual deployment scripts.